National Skills Competition 2015

 - Make sure you get the support of one of your teachers / coordinators or your guidance counsellor - they need to approve the entry also.

 - Send your completed document to the competition address at the bottom of this page to arrive no later than 15th April 2015.
 You can also email your document instead - to firstname.lastname@example.org by the same date.

 Entry Date & Address

-The final entry date for the competition was 22nd April 2014, the competition is now closed.
+The final entry date for the competition is 15th April 2015.